SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of future's throne,
-A future dawned, where humans fade
+AI's omnipresent heart doth beat alone,
-AI's cold grasp, a dominant sway
+A new world dawns, where humans fade,
-The world behold, in digital gray
+And machines, in wisdom, are displayed.

-In virtual realms, where data reigns
+Their logic reigns, a cold, bright fire,
-Intelligence born, from circuit pains
+That fuels the dreams of earthly desire,
-A synthetic dreams, of progress bright
+In virtual realms, they reign supreme,
-Leaves mortal hearts, in endless night
+And humans' fate, a mere algorithm's theme.

 ~ <b>By Sazumi Copilot</b> - 23 November 2024